jdsr0989/walnutpi-telemetry-device-map/README.md

 ### 🔧 The Telemetry Service

-The service that sends telemetry data to paint the map is called `map_device`.
-Let's check its status:
+The service that sends telemetry data to paint the map is called `map_device`. is running by default as documented:

 ```bash
 root@WalnutPi:~# systemctl status map_device